 If DVR determines that the Service Provider is in non-compliance with the terms and conditions of this Agreement, DVR may terminate the Agreement immediately.
 At its discretion, DVR may choose to give the Service Provider written notice of its non-compliance with any term of this Agreement and the opportunity to cure prior to terminating the Agreement for cause.
-If DVR chooses to provide the Service Provider with the opportunity to cure or wants to investigate the

-Service Provider's non-compliance, DVR may choose to suspend DVR consumer referrals to Service Provider while these actions take place.
+If DVR chooses to provide the Service Provider with the opportunity to cure or wants to investigate the Service Provider's non-compliance, DVR may choose to suspend DVR consumer referrals to Service Provider while these actions take place.

 11.3.
-Payment Following Termination
+Payment Following Termination or Service Reduction

-In the event of a termination with cause or without cause, DVR will compensate the Service Provider for all work completed prior to such termination date and for any services provided as part of the Service Provider's Transition Plan, see Section 12 Transition.
-Final invoice due to DVR within thirty (30) days of termination date.
+In the event of a termination for cause, termination without cause, or a reduction of services or coverage area, DVR will compensate the Service Provider for all work completed prior to such termination date and for any services provided as part of the Service Provider's Transition Plan, see Section 12 Transition.
+Final invoices are due to DVR within thirty (30) days of the termination date.
 If the Service Provider does not comply with Section 12 Transition, DWD may withhold outstanding payments until such time that the Service Provider complies with those provisions.